-- CSA pick-up is also available at our farmers’ markets in Downtown Georgetown (Saturday mornings) and North York Farmers’ Market at Mel Lastman Square (Thursdays).
+- CSA pick-up is also available at our farmers’ market in Downtown Georgetown (Saturday mornings).

 What kinds of produce will my share contain?

 Here is what we grow …

-- Beans, beets, broccoli, cabbage, corn, cucumbers, edamame, eggplant, fennel, garlic, gourds, greens, herbs, kale, kohlrabi, leeks, lettuce, onions, peppers, pumpkins, radishes, shoots, snow peas, spinach, summer turnips, swiss chard, tomatoes, winter squash and zucchini.
+- Beans, beets, broccoli, cabbage, Chinese cabbage, carrots, cucumbers, edamame, eggplant, fennel, garlic, various greens, herbs, kale, kohlrabi, lettuce, onions, pak choy, sweet & hot peppers, radicchio, radishes, shoots, snow peas, spinach, summer turnips, Swiss chard, tomatoes, winter squash and zucchini.